Sign up for Chapter Email Alerts

 -Willis Jepson, Trees of California, 1921

 Chapter board meetings are held to discuss business items concerning the chapter and its activities.
-Please note that a decision was made to reduce the number of board meetings to six per year, coinciding with the months of the meetings.
-Board meetings will be held on the third Tuesdays in January, March, May, July, September, and November.
+Board meetings will be held on the third Tuesdays in January, March, April, May, June, July, September, October and November.
 Meetings are held at the El Dorado County Office of Education, 6767 Green Valley Road, Placerville.
 The meeting rooms are in the B complex (opposite the main office behind the flag pole), usually in B-1 or B-3, at 6:30 pm.

 Copies of the minutes from board meetings can be requested from the Chapter Secretary or Chapter President.

 Finding little information available for forest locations with access for wheelchairs?
 Here a few suggestions about places worth a visit for those who want to go see wildflowers, birds, or just get a breath of fresh air and enjoy a few hours in a forest.
 Take a look...